ETCE-LAB/reconstructit_app_frontend/README.md

 - one or two top-level widget files
 - optionally a local_components folder with smaller widgets used by the top-level files

-As already Mentioned the chosen state management solution is Bloc.
+As already mentioned the chosen state management framework is Bloc.
 You can find the documentation at the [pub.dev link](https://pub.dev/packages/flutter_bloc).
 Below is a summary of how Bloc is structured and used in this application.